Pyrenodesmia erodens (Tretiach, Pinna & Grube) Søchting, Arup & Frödén

 Distribution: N - Frl (Hafellner & Muggia 2006, Tretiach 2015d), Ven (Tretiach & al. 2003, Nascimbene 2004, 2005c, Thor & Nascimbene 2007, Nascimbene & Marini 2007), TAA (Tretiach & al. 2003, Nascimbene 2004, Nascimbene & al. 2004, 2004b), Piem (Tretiach & al. 2003, Morando & al. 2014, 2016, 2019), VA (Tretiach & al. 2003).
 C - Marc (Tretiach & al. 2003), Umb (Tretiach & al. 2003), Abr (Tretiach & al. 2003, Tretiach & Muggia 2006, Muggia & al. 2007, Gheza & al. 2021).
 S - Camp (Tretiach & al. 2011c), Cal (CLU 17452), Si (Nascimbene & al. 2021).

 Description: Thallus crustose, mostly endosubstratic and poorly evident, ecorticate, forming characteristic orbicular, often later confluent and irregular, concave-eroded, up to 6-8 cm wide, indistinctly sorediate, pale bluish grey patches on the rock, delimited by a whitish, mostly epilithic and obscurely lobed prothallus.
-Soralia bluish-grey to violaceous, diffuse, consisting of grey, K+ violet, 45-75 μm thick soredia formed by small, irregular clusters of photobiont cells surrounded by appressed, inflated hyphal cells emerging from the rock surface.
-Apothecia extremely rare, 0.2-0.4 mm across, round to irregular in outline, with a black but often slightly bluish-grey-pruinose disc, and a thin, grey thalline margin.
-Proper exciple thick, dark grey or grey-green in outer part, colourless within, with minute crystals insoluble in N; epithecium grey, K+ violet, C+ red-violet, N+ vivid violaceous; hymenium colourless, up to 60-70 μm high, I+ strongly blue; paraphyses simple or slightly branched, the apical cells swollen, up to 4-5 μm thick, pigmented as the outer part of the exciple; hypothecium colourless.
+Soralia often poorly visible, bluish-grey to violaceous, diffuse, consisting of grey, K+ violet, 45-75 μm thick soredia formed by small, irregular clusters of photobiont cells surrounded by appressed, inflated hyphal cells emerging from the rock surface.
+Apothecia extremely rare, 0.2-0.4 mm across, round to irregular in outline, with a black but often slightly bluish-grey-pruinose disc and a thin, grey margin.
+Proper exciple thick, dark grey or grey-green in outer part, colourless within, with minute crystals insoluble in N, the pigmented parts K+ violet; epithecium grey, K+ violet, C+ red-violet, N+ vivid violaceous; hymenium colourless, up to 60-70 μm high, I+ strongly blue; paraphyses simple or sparingly branched, the apical cells swollen, up to 4-5 μm thick, pigmented as the outer part of the exciple; hypothecium colourless.
 Asci (4-)6-8-spored, clavate, functionally unitunicate, apically thickened with a broad internal beak, the inner part of apex and external cap I+ blue, Teloschistes-type.
 Ascospores 2-celled, polarilocular, hyaline, ellipsoid, 10-19 x 6-9 μm.
 Pycnidia very rare, immersed, located in marginal parts of thallus.
 Conidia bacilliform, 5-7 x 1.5–2 µm.
 Photobiont chlorococcoid.
 Spot tests: all negative in thallus, or soredia K+ violet.
 Chemistry: Sedifolia-grey pigment in soredia and apothecia (outer part of exciple and epithecium).
 Note: a recently-described, characteristic species, probably more widespread in upland areas.
 It occurs on exposed, subvertical faces of hard limestone and dolomite, including old monuments, in dry sites of the montane and subalpine belts.
 The total distribution extends to the Irano-Turanian Region: I have observed the species in Armenia and on the tomb of Cyrus in Pasargade (Iran).

 Growth form: Crustose endolithic